Display Advertising 101: Expand Your Display Ad Buying with Programmatic

 How is a DSP different than a Display Network?

 Let’s start by defining scale and reach.
-Scale is the number of sites, and reach are the impressions available.
+Scale is the number of sites, and reach is the number of impressions available.
 You can’t target an audience if you can’t find or access them.
 DSPs like Basis’ DSP give you access to over 40 billion daily impressions across all devices and channels.

 Think of DSPs and display networks as swimming pools.
 The pool boy at the DSP swimming pool lets you bring in a bunch of fun toys – things like pizza rafts and basketball and one of those floatation devices where you can stash your beer – but the display network pool boy only lets you use their floaties, and you can’t bring any toys in from the outside.
 It’s a bummer of a time and everyone at the DSP pool party is having more fun.